 Yet, there’s significant, phenomenally disruptive new value in transforming those layers of business and business systems.

-Also called “stable coins” and “securities tokens”, asset-backed tokens are emerging: tokenizing existing asset classes under the current regulatory framework.
-The idea is to leverage blockchain technology and infrastructure to deliver “productive” innovation, to improve the functioning of market infrastructure in illiquid assets such as real estate, private markets, intellectual property, etc.
+Asset-backed tokens are now emerging across many asset classes representing a compliant approach under the current regulatory framework.
+The idea is to leverage blockchain technology and infrastructure to deliver productive innovation, to improve the functioning of market infrastructure in illiquid assets such as real estate, private markets, intellectual property, etc.

 This evolution could deliver a number of benefits to market participants: